Hgarnell/AUTcyberscient23B/README.md

     make build
 ### Run containers
     follow prompts on screen.
-    make start
+    make startteln
-### Check if containers are running
+### Check if containers are runnings
     docker ps
-    docker logs autcyberscient23b-gophish-1 | grep password to get the default username and password for this instance
+    docker logs autcyberscient23b-gophish-1 | grep password
+     to get the default username and password for this instance